Waiver Overview and Background Resources

 Federal regulations issued by the Centers for Medicare and Medicaid Services (CMS) prohibit UPL payments to providers in managed care.
 Therefore, CMS advised the Health and Human Services Commission (HHSC) that, to continue the use of local funding to support supplemental payments to providers in managed care, the state should employ a waiver of the Medicaid state plan as provided by Section 1115 of the Social Security Act.

 The Texas 1115 Transformation Waiver provides the federal authority for operations of most of the state’s Medicaid managed care programs, including STAR, STAR+PLUS, STAR Kids, and the Children’s Dental Program.
-Managed care directed payment programs—the Uniform Hospital Rate Increase Program (UHRIP) and the Quality Incentive Payment Program (QIPP)—both operate within the 1115 waiver under authority conferred in 42 Code of Federal Regulations (CFR) 438.6(c).
-These programs provide additional funding to hospitals and nursing homes through increases in managed care reimbursement for hospital and nursing home services.
+Five managed care directed payment programs— Comprehensive Hospital Increase Reimbursement Program (CHIRP), Quality Incentive Payment Program (QIPP), Texas Incentives for Physicians and Professional Services (TIPPS), Rural Access to Primary and Preventive Services (RAPPS), and the Directed Payment Program for Behavioral Health Services (DPP BHS) — operate within the 1115 waiver under authority conferred in 42 Code of Federal Regulations (CFR) 438.6(c).
+These programs provide additional funding to hospitals, nursing homes, physician groups, rural health clinics, community mental health centers, and local behavioral health authorities through increases in managed care reimbursement for providers that meet program requirements.

-A third managed care directed payment program, the Network Access Improvement Program (NAIP), provides pass-through payments to participating physician practices in health- related institutions and public hospitals through managed care.
+Another provider payment program, the Network Access Improvement Program (NAIP), provides pass-through payments to participating public hospitals through managed care.
 NAIP operates within the 1115 waiver under authority conferred in 42 CFR 438.6(d).
-Under federal law, pass-through payments to physicians must be phased out by July 1, 2022, and pass-through payments to hospitals must be phased out by July 1, 2027.
+Under federal law, pass-through payments to hospitals may not continue in rating periods that begin on or after July 1, 2027.

-The non-federal share of each of these managed care directed payment programs is provided by local governmental entities.
+The non-federal share of each of the managed care directed payment programs and pass-through payments is provided by local governmental entities.

-The 1115 waiver also contains two funding pools: the Uncompensated Care (UC) and the Delivery System Reform Incentive Payment (DSRIP) pools.
+The 1115 waiver initially contained two funding pools: the Uncompensated Care (UC) and the Delivery System Reform Incentive Payment (DSRIP) pools.
+On December 22, 2021, HHSC received federal approval of the Public Health Providers – Charity Care Program (PHP-CCP) Protocol from CMS.

 For the first five years of the waiver, which began in State Fiscal Year 2012, combined UC and DSRIP funding totaled $29 billion All Funds (AF), with $17.6 billion allocated for UC and $11.4 billion allocated for DSRIP.
 For the first 2 years of the extension, the UC pool was $3.1 billion and $3.87 billion AF each year thereafter.
-This year, the DSRIP pool is $2.91 billion AF.
-However, in Federal Fiscal Year (FFY) 2021, the pool will be reduced to $2.49 billion, and the following FFY, to zero.
+UC was resized for FY2022 to $4.5 billion and will be resized again in FY2027.
+In FFY 2020, the DSRIP pool was $2.91 billion AF.
+In Federal Fiscal Year (FFY) 2021, the DSRIP pool was reduced to $2.49 billion, and in FFY 2022, to zero.

 The waiver rules are available at the link provided below: